Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Introduction

 Experimental examinations of the detailed operation of quantum heat engines can potentially showcase characteristic properties of quantum mechanics and drive the exploration of energy control in microscopic and mesoscopic quantum devices.
 On one hand, these quantum heat engines have been realized in multiple physical systems such as a single-particle spin coupled to single-ion motion~\cite{von_lindenfels_spin_2019,van_horne_single-atom_2020}, a trapped single-ion QHE using exceptional points~\cite{zhang_dynamical_2022}, a nuclear spin system with nuclear magnetic resonance~\cite{peterson_experimental_2019,de_assis_efficiency_2019}, a nitrogen-vacancy center in a diamond~\cite{klatzow_experimental_2019}, cold rubidium atoms with electromagnetically induced transparency~\cite{zou_quantum_2017}, and a QHE driven by atomic collisions of cesium and rubidium~\cite{bouton_quantum_2021}.
-On the other hand, superconducting circuits have become one of the most prominent candidates for quantum technology applications such as quantum computing~\cite{dicarlo_demonstration_2009,harrigan_quantum_2021,google_quantum_ai_and_collaborators_quantum_2024}, communication~\cite{kurpiers_deterministic_2018,axline_-demand_2018,fedorov_experimental_2021}, and sensing~\cite{gasparinetti_fast_2015,kokkoniemi_bolometer_2020,wang_quantum_2021}.
-Although quantum-heat-engine realizations with superconducting circuits have been proposed and studied in several recent theoretical works~\cite{niskanen_information_2007,campisi_nonequilibrium_2015,altintas_rabi_2015,karimi_otto_2016,marchegiani_self-oscillating_2016,hardal_quantum_2017,rasola_theory_2025}, including the implementations of quantum Otto cycles, there has only been a single experimental study in superconducting quantum circuits that claims the possibility of operating a non-cyclic thermal machine in the heat engine regime~\cite{sundelin_quantum_2024}.
-Thus the experimental realization of a cyclic quantum heat engine, such as an Otto heat engine, in superconducting circuits is urgently needed to advance quantum thermodynamics.
+On the other hand, superconducting circuits have become one of the most prominent candidates for quantum technology applications such as quantum computing~\cite{dicarlo_demonstration_2009,harrigan_quantum_2021,google_quantum_ai_and_collaborators_quantum_2025}, communication~\cite{kurpiers_deterministic_2018,axline_-demand_2018,fedorov_experimental_2021}, and sensing~\cite{gasparinetti_fast_2015,kokkoniemi_bolometer_2020,wang_quantum_2021}.
+Although quantum-heat-engine realizations with superconducting circuits have been proposed and studied in several recent theoretical works~\cite{niskanen_information_2007,campisi_nonequilibrium_2015,altintas_rabi_2015,karimi_otto_2016,marchegiani_self-oscillating_2016,hardal_quantum_2017,rasola_proposal_2025}, including the implementations of quantum Otto cycles, there has only been a single experimental study in superconducting quantum circuits that claims the possibility of operating a non-cyclic thermal machine in the heat engine regime~\cite{sundelin_quantum_2026}.
+Thus, the experimental realization of a cyclic quantum heat engine in superconducting circuits, analogous to a classical heat engine, is yet to be achieved.